JasonLange11/Cosc360Group7/README.md

 - docker compose down -v
 - docker compose up -d --build

 This starts the app and local MongoDB together.
-The server now runs the seed command every time the container starts, so `docker compose up -d` will always reset the seeded users, events, and groups.
+The server now runs the seed command every time the container starts, so `docker compose up -d` will always reset the seeded data.

 ### Atlas Method
 - In project root folder